ecogetaway/aws-rmm-dashboard2025/HACKATHON_VIDEO_SCRIPT.md

 **NARRATOR:**

 > "Watch what happens.
+This is real Amazon Bedrock streaming—not simulated responses.
 The Orchestrator agent routes this to our Monitoring specialist, which then:"

 **[POINT TO SCREEN as each appears]**